Deutsche Bank CEO says high profits now trigger 'red flags'

 Deutsche Bank is undergoing deep restructuring, hamstrung by having to pay out billions of dollars of fines to end a slew of legal rows.
 Its shares are down 40 percent over the last year.

-Cryan said that Deutsche Bank had made progress in changing staff conduct since he took the helm in July 2015, completely revising the incentive systems, and laying off employees.
+Cryan said that Deutsche Bank has made progress in changing staff conduct since he took the helm in July 2015, and had laid off many employees.

+"We have completely changed the incentive systems so you are not paid to do things that are non-compliant anymore," he said.

 Germany's flagship lender will complete two thirds of its restructuring by the end of this year, Cryan said, adding it hoped to settle three to four big litigation cases, sometime before or after the summer.